Frequently Asked Questions

 Why is your program called Project 11?

 Project 11 is inspired and created in honour of #11, Rick Rypien, former player of the Winnipeg Jets and Manitoba Moose.
 It was his desire that young people would know that they aren’t alone in dealing with the challenges they face, that they’d learn positive coping strategies to deal with those challenges and that they would have a better understanding of mental health overall.
-TSN has created a video for a more mature audience.
-Click the following link to learn more about Rypien’s story through TSN’s Believe in Ryp at https://www.youtube.com/watch?v=OrY5Ye1ZjoQ .
+Visit the Project 11 ABOUT page to learn more about Rick’s story and to watch TSN’s Believe in Ryp video.
+Please note that this video is most suited for a mature audience.

 Is the Project 11 curriculum available ‘en français’?

 Oui!
-Project 11 lessons are now available in both English and French from kindergarten to Grade 8.
-Next, we hope to enhance the French program with Intermissions and Mindful Moments in French as well!
+Project 11 lessons are available in both English and French from Kindergarten to Grade 8.
+Our Grades 9 to 12 curriculum pilot will also be available in both languages.
+Next, we hope to enhance the French programming with Intermissions and Mindful Moments in French as well!

 Is Project 11 only available to classrooms in schools within Winnipeg, Manitoba?